 Unlike even the most ethical of other start-ups, social enterprises have environmental or social values at the very core of everything they do.
-Mei Yee Hui of Social Enterprise London talks about setting up a social enterprise
+The team at Social Enterprise UK talk us through setting up a social enterprise

 Like with any other business, you have to look at how you’re going to finance it and you must have a sound business plan.
 However, for a social enterprise it’s very much about putting community needs at the centre of the business.
 Other important issues might be finding the right staff, while identifying and selling to enough customers is a key challenge for all businesses.
 As a social enterprise, your end users might be disenfranchised young people looking to get back into training or employment, but your direct customer could be your local council.